-The Schumacher Gallery will be open Monday - Saturday, 1 - 5 pm during the academic year.
+The Schumacher Gallery will be open Monday - Friday, 12 - 3 pm and Saturday, 1 - 5 pm during the academic year.
 We are closed during the summer and on university holidays.

 The Gallery is located on the fourth floor of The Blackmore Library at Capital University.